uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 `containers` (also known as `Operating-system-level virtualization`_, or `Microservices`_ architecture).

-`Docker`_ appears to be the leader in this area, garning a tremendous amount of support and energy.
+`Docker`_ is seen as the leading technology in this area, garning a tremendous amount of support and energy.
 Docker is, "an open source project designed to easily create lightweight, portable, self-sufficient containers from any application."
 Their motto is "Build, ship, and run any application, anywhere."